ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 ## Step 2: Enable SSH access

-To enable remote SSH access to your remove device via ngrok:
+To enable remote SSH access to your device via ngrok:

-1. Test that the ngrok agent is configured correctly by starting a TCP tunnel on your remove device.
+1. Test that the ngrok agent is configured correctly by starting a TCP tunnel on your remote device.
   **Note**: If you get an error, ensure your authtoken is configured correctly.
 ```bash
 ngrok tcp 22